 Research

-My research confronts issues of security and transparency in computer systems and networks.
+My research confronts issues of security, privacy, and transparency in a broad range of computer systems and applications.

 Detecting and Investigating Intrusions

-Our research seeks to empower system defenders by improving the ways in which we audit computers,
+Our research also seeks to empower SOC analysts by improving the ways in which we audit computers,

 allowing them to understand and react to attacks before serious damage is inflicted.